 Sandhill Cranes in flight

-We went to see the Sandhill Cranes at Whitewater Draw, Arizona, and I got this shot of three of them flying overhead
+We went to see the Sandhill Cranes and I got this shot of them flying overhead

 Share